markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Radio Button

-Next we will create the inputs for our `radio button`, `checkbox`, and submit `button`, but first,what the heck is a `radio button`?
+Next we will create the inputs for our `radio button` and `checkbox`, but first, what the heck is a `radio button`?
 This is something you probably have come across a hundred times and now you will know the name of it.
-A `radio button` allows a single selection to be made from a list of choices and is normally a small circle that gets filled upon selection.
+A `radio button` allows a single selection to be made from a list of choices and is normally a small circle that gets filled when clicked.

 ![radio-button](./assets/step-3/1000-radio-button.png)

 > **Google Foo**: Let's use our powers of Google and see if we can find some information about the function and syntax of a `radio button`.

-So a `radio` type input element, commonly referred to as a `radio button`, are generally used in groups using the `name` attribute as the group reference, each `radio button` must have the same `name` value to be considered in the same group.
+So a `radio` type input element, commonly referred to as a `radio button`, is generally used in groups using the `name` attribute as the group reference, each `radio button` must have the same `name` value to be considered in the same group.
 Let's type some code and then explain the attributes.
 Your `index.html` file should look like this.
 (Remember to place this `form` inside the `div`.)

 ```html
 <form>